Skelly0/Publicia/documentation/Publicia Documentation.md

 The bot uses an advanced hybrid search system combining vector embeddings and BM25 keyword matching:

-- Documents are chunked into smaller sections for precise retrieval
+- Documents are chunked into smaller sections for precise retrieval and identified internally by unique UUIDs.
-- Documents are chunked into smaller sections for precise retrieval.
 - **Contextual Retrieval**: Before embedding, each chunk is enhanced with AI-generated context explaining its relationship to the whole document.
 This significantly improves relevance.
 - Contextualized chunks are converted to vector embeddings using Google's Generative AI (`models/text-embedding-004`).
 - **BM25 Indexing**: A separate BM25 index is maintained for efficient keyword matching.
 - **Hybrid Search Execution**: Queries are processed using both the vector embeddings (for semantic meaning) and the BM25 index (for keywords).
 - **Score-Based Fusion**: Results from both search methods are combined using a weighted scoring system (e.g., 60% embedding score, 40% BM25 score) to produce a final relevance ranking.
-- Queries are matched to the most relevant document chunks
+- Queries are matched to the most relevant document chunks.
-- Similarity scores determine the best matches
+- Similarity scores determine the best matches.
-- Documents can be added, removed, or searched directly
+- Documents can be added (assigned a UUID), removed (by UUID), or searched directly.

+### DOCX Lore Processing

+Publicia includes a feature to process `.docx` files, specifically looking for text colored with `#980000` (a dark red).
+This text is then wrapped with `<post-invasion_lore>` XML-like tags.
+- This is handled by the `tag_lore_in_docx` function within the `DocumentManager`.
+- The purpose is to allow for easy marking and extraction/identification of specific lore sections within Word documents.
+- This functionality requires the `python-docx` library to be installed in the bot's environment.
+- The processed text (with tags) is typically saved as a new `.txt` document within Publicia's knowledge base.

 ### Contextual Retrieval (Integrated into Document Management)